thirdweb-dev/thirdweb-cli/create-readme.md

 - **Interactive Experience**: Running `npx thirdweb create` (with no arguments) launches an interactive experience that guides you through setting up a project.
 - **Zero Dependencies**: Initializing a project is as quick as one second, thirdweb create has zero dependencies.
-- **Support for Examples**: thirdweb create can bootstrap your application using an example from the thirdweb examples collection (e.g. `npx thirdweb create --example contract-hub`).
+- **Support for Examples**: thirdweb create can bootstrap your application using an example from the thirdweb examples collection (e.g. `npx thirdweb create --template contract-hub`).